Zudest/KingdomDuels/content/rules.md

 - **(Alter Monster Types)**: A specific group of types that is exclusive to Alter Monsters.
     - **Ascended**: A monster that embraces the holy power to its fullest and is transformed by it.
+    - **Bestial**: A monster that has been turned into a beast or beast-like creature.
     - **Eldritch**: A monster transformed in a living horror through unnatural powers beyond human comprehension.
     - **Fallen**: A monster that has fallen to the allure of dark powers and is transformed by them.
     - **Knighted**: A non-warrior monster now turned into a knight.